Tony Shaw (Australian rules footballer): Coaching career

-Collingwood Football Club senior coach (1996-1999)
+Collingwood Football Club senior coach (1996–1999)

-After Leigh Matthews was sacked as Collingwood Football Club senior coach at the end of the 1995 season, Shaw would be appointed the senior coach of Collingwood Football Club for the 1996 season, only two seasons after retirement.A leader on the field, Shaw was unsuccessful off the field as a coach.
+After Leigh Matthews was sacked as Collingwood Football Club senior coach at the end of the 1995 season, Shaw would be appointed the senior coach of Collingwood Football Club for the 1996 season, only two seasons after retirement.
+A leader on the field, Shaw was unsuccessful off the field as a coach.
 In the 1996 season, he would guide Collingwood to finish in 11th place with nine wins and thirteen losses, and his best effort came in the 1997 season when the club finished 10th with ten wins and twelve losses.
 In the 1998 season, Collingwood under Shaw finished in 14th place with seven wins and fifteen losses.
 Shaw then coached the Pies to finish 16th, which is the last position on the ladder to the club's second wooden spoon in the 1999 season with four wins and eighteen losses, earning the accolade of being a premiership captain to coach a wooden spoon side.
 After that, Shaw resigned as Collingwood Football Club senior coach.
 Shaw was then replaced by Mick Malthouse as Collingwood Football Club senior coach.

 Shaw coached Collingwood Football Club from 1996 until 1999 to a total of 88 games with 30 wins and 58 losses to a winning percentage of 34 percent.

 Post-Football

 Shaw became a media commentator after his coaching role, commentating on the radio for 3AW Football before joining the Fox Footy Channel as a commentator/special comments for several seasons.

 In 1991, Shaw was appointed Moomba Monarch (popularly called King of Moomba).

 His son, Brayden, was drafted to Collingwood in 2003, but failed to play a game before being delisted in 2005, before moving on to Port Melbourne in the VFL.

-In March 2006, Shaw returned to media focus when he publicly criticized the AFL for the consistent introduction of new rules.
+In March 2006, Shaw returned to media focus when he publicly criticised the AFL for the consistent introduction of new rules.